Carbery Junior A Football Championship

-The Carbery Junior A Football Championship (known for sponsorship reasons as the Bandon Co-op Carbery Junior A Football Championship) is an annual club Gaelic football competition organised by the Carbery Board of the Gaelic Athletic Association and contested by junior-ranked teams in West Cork, Ireland, deciding the competition winners through a group and knockout format.
+The Carbery Junior A Football Championship (known for sponsorship reasons as the Bandon Co-op Carbery Junior A Football Championship and abbreviated to the Carbery JAFC) is an annual club Gaelic football competition organised by the West Cork Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in West Cork, Ireland, deciding the competition winners through a group stage and knockout format.
+It is the most prestigious competition in West Cork Gaelic football.

-Introduced in 1926 as the West Cork Junior Football Championship, it was initially a straight knockout tournament.
+Introduced in 1926 as the West Cork Junior Championship, it was initially a straight knockout tournament.
 The competition went through a number of format changes since then, including the introduction of a back-door or second chance for beaten teams.
 The competition took on its current format in 2022, adding a round-robin group stage and limiting the number of entrants.

-In its present format, the 16 teams are drawn into four groups of four teams and play each other in a single round-robin system.
-The four group winners and four group runners-up proceed to the knockout phase that culminates with the final.
-The winner of the Carbery Junior A Championship, as well as being presented with the Mick McCarthy Cup, qualifies for the subsequent Cork Junior A Football Championship.
+In its current format, the Carbery Junior Football Championship begins with a group stage in late summer.
+The 16 participating teams are divided into four groups of four and play each other in a round-robin system.
+The two top-ranking teams in each group proceed to the knockout phase that culminates with the final.
+The winner of the Carbery Junior Championship, as well as receiving the Mick McCarthy Cup, also qualifies for the subsequent Cork Junior A Football Championship.

-The title has been won at least once by 21 different clubs.
-The all-time record-holders are Bandon, who have won a total of 16 titles.

-St. James' are the title-holders after defeating Argideen Rangers by 0-11 to 0-05 in the 2022 championship final.
+The competition has been won by 22 teams, 18 of which have won it more than once.
+Bandon are the most successful team in the tournament's history, having won it 16 times.
+Kilmacabea are the title-holders, after defeating St Marys by 0-15 to 0-10 in the 2025 final.

 Format

-Overview

-The West Cork Junior Championship is effectively a knockout tournament with pairings drawn at random — there are no seeds.

-Each match is played as a single leg.
-If a match ends as a draw there is a period of extra time.
-However, if both sides are still level at the end of extra time, a replay takes place and so on, until a winner is found.